Anatomy and physiology

 Step -4 Slow block to polyspermy (mechanical barrier)

-As soon as sperm enters the cytoplasm of the ovum, then cortical granules move towards the surface of an ovum.
-These cortical granules contain lysosomal enzymes (also called hydrolytic enzymes).
+As soon as sperm enters the cytoplasm of the egg, some cortical granules move towards the surface of an ovum.

 Step -5 Fusion of male and female gamete